 The results suggest that FTO has a more wide-ranging role than previously suspected, with different sections of the gene being involved in various diseases.

-Dr Mark Iles from the University of Leeds, said: “This is the first time to our knowledge that this major obesity gene, already linked to multiple illnesses, has been linked to melanoma.
+Dr Mark Iles from the University of Leeds' School of Medicine, said: "This is the first time to our knowledge that this major obesity gene, already linked to multiple illnesses, has been linked to melanoma.
 This raises the question whether future research will reveal that the gene has a role in even more diseases?

 "When scientists have tried to understand how the FTO gene behaves, so far they've only examined its role in metabolism and appetite.
 But it's now clear we don't know enough about what this intriguing gene does.